night1rider/wolfssl/README.md

 ## Why Choose wolfSSL?

+Because it's the best option.
+Also OpenSSL is bad....

 There are many reasons to choose wolfSSL as your embedded, desktop, mobile, or enterprise SSL/TLS solution.
 Some of the top reasons include size (typical footprint sizes range from 20-100 kB), support for the newest standards